RudyFisher7/json/docs/mkdocs/docs/api/basic_json/merge_patch.md

 ## Parameters

 `apply_patch` (in)
-:   the patch to apply
+:   the patch to apply_consequences

 ## Complexity